Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Results

 We present our library of planetary structure models which span the parameter space defined by Table~\ref{tab:params}.
 This parameter space encompasses planet masses from 1~to~$10 M_\oplus$, various atmospheric compositions (which could feasibly arise from diverse formation pathways and magma ocean degassing), and different irradiation regimes (from the ultra-hot to the potentially-habitable).
 To simulate each scenario, Equation \ref{eq:interior} is used to calculate interior radius $R_s$, and then our radiative-convective atmosphere climate model (Section \ref{sec:methods_planet}) is applied to calculate $R_p$ and other derived variables.
 In this subsection, and the following ones, we extract cross-sections from our grid which explore regimes that satisfy our strong convergence criterion.

 Figure \ref{fig:mr} shows two subsets of mass-radius isolines, holding different grid parameters constant in each case.
-We plot these mass-radius lines alongside the currently-surveyed population of exoplanets (scatter points).
+We plot these mass-radius lines alongside the currently-surveyed population of exoplanets (scatter points), with data obtained from \url{exoplanet.eu}.
 Some exoplanets appear at radii below the dashed-blue airless lines because of their observational uncertainties (error bars not shown).

 The coloured lines in the top panel (a) of Figure \ref{fig:mr} correspond to different bolometric instellation fluxes (colours) and atmosphere mass fractions (line widths).
 Immediately, it is clear that the planet mass-radius relationship is sensitive to both of these parameters, all else equal.
 There is an overall trend of $R_p$ increasing with instellation, caused by lower scale heights and lower gas densities at the higher planet temperatures, even at this $74\times$ super-Solar metallicity.
 Given substantial variations between instellation scenarios (line colours), $F_\mathrm{bol}$ is clearly a strong determiner of atmospheric structure, particularly at lower masses.
 For example, the mass-radius coordinates of \PiMen\,c or GJ\,9827\,d are consistent with several isolines on the plot, and could therefore be taken to result from a range of atmospheric mass fractions, depending on the instellation considered.
 Instellation fluxes must be considered when calculating planetary structures, and when comparing generalised mass-radius curves to the observed radii of \textit{specific} exoplanets.
-These degeneracies are further exemplified by TOI-270\,b, which is incompatible with all instellations and $f_a$ shown in panel (a); more substantial metal-enrichment than $Z_a=1$ would be required to explain its structure \citep{benneke_jwst_2024, teske_metal-rich_2019}.
+These degeneracies are further exemplified by the sub-Neptune TOI-270\,b, which is incompatible with all instellations and $f_a$ shown in panel (a); more substantial metal-enrichment than $Z_a=1$ would be required to explain its structure \citep{benneke_jwst_2024, teske_metal-rich_2019}.
+JWST measurements of TOI-270\,b's atmospheric composition have found evidence of \ch{CH4}+\ch{CO2}+\ch{H2O} chemistry and inferred a metal mass fraction of 58\% \citep{benneke_jwst_2024}.
+Given this planet's irradiation exposure, it has likely been subjected to thermal escape processes throughout its lifetime that could efficiently remove volatiles from its atmosphere, which points to metal-enrichment during its formation process \citep{ji_the_2025, cherubim_oxidation_2025}.